Guidance to licensing authorities

 3 - Access to premises

-7.23 The relevant access provisions for each premises type is as follows:
+7.23.
+The relevant access provisions for each premises type are as follows:

 |Type of premises||Access provisions|

 Access to gambling by children and young people